evilusean/evilusean.github.io/Languages/README.md

 - ✅ Original flag/coat of arms backgrounds
 - ✅ Card-based layout with clean white cards and black borders
 - ✅ Responsive design for mobile devices
-- ✅ Hover effects with subtle animations
+- ✅ Hover effects with subtle animations and glow text
 - ✅ Black text on white background for better readability
+- ✅ Red glow effects for Japanese (🇯🇵) and blue glow for Slovak (🇸🇰)
 - ✅ Proper project naming conventions